Transgender Americans aim to block Trump's passport policy change

 “This is preventing me from having an accurate identification and the freedom to move about the country as well as internationally,” said Orr, who is among seven plaintiffs — five transgender Americans and two nonbinary plaintiffs — who have sued the Trump administration in federal court over the policy.
 “This has really, truly impeded on my life and my freedom as well … The government is questioning who I am as a trans person.”

-The American Civil Liberties Union is suing the federal government on their behalf and will be in court Tuesday in Boston seeking a preliminary injunction, which would put the policy on hold while the lawsuit proceeds in court.
+The American Civil Liberties Union is suing the federal government on their behalf and was in court Tuesday in Boston seeking a preliminary injunction, which would put the policy on hold while the lawsuit proceeds in court.
+It is the only lawsuit of its kind filed so far.

+“This policy is not a passport policy.
+It’s an anti-trans policy and the executive order is very clear about that,” ACLU lawyer Li Nowlin-Soul, said after the court hearing.
+“It’s very important to take up this fight because there are so many attacks on trans people right now … The government has given no justification for why this policy has been put in place.”

+U.S. District Judge Julia Kobick, who was nominated by President Joe Biden, took the motion under advisement.

 “All have faced prior mistreatment due to their gender identities, and they fear that having incorrect sex designations on their passports will cause them further mistreatment — including putting them in danger,” the ACLU wrote.